Rosengate/exedra/README.md

 Documentation
 ======
-Documentation for exedra is currently hosted here : http://exedra.rosengate.com
+Documentation and the homebase for exedra is currently hosted here : http://exedra.rosengate.com

 Examples
 ======
-Some projects has been built on top of exedra : http://github.com/rosengate/exedra-web (hosted at exedra.rosengate.com) http://github.com/eimihar/persona (hosted at persona.rosengate.com)
+Some of the projects built on top of exedra :

+http://github.com/rosengate/exedra-web (hosted at exedra.rosengate.com)

+http://github.com/eimihar/persona (hosted at persona.rosengate.com)

 Development
 ======
-Some components has been built, such as MVC and URL builder, session, validator, form helper et cetera.
+Some components have been built, such as MVC and URL builder, session, validator, form helper et cetera.
+Refer documentation for latest updates.

 Receptions
 ======